EthanPerello/npc-forge/docs/library.md

 After generating a character:
 1. Review your character in the results step
 2. Click "Save to Library"
+3. The button now dynamically transitions to "View Library" for better navigation (NEW in v0.22.0)
-3. The character is saved with all data and portrait
+4. The character is saved with all data and portrait

 ### From Editing